-Still the party in the lounge room down the corridor drones on.
-‘Friends with benefits’ dance and chat and the baby’s mother forgets to check in on her daughter.
-Tears evaporate off the dead girl’s hot cheeks, and as the snot begins to dry the damp duvet cover does too.
-After an hour her body is cool.
+Still, the party in the lounge room down the corridor drones on.
+‘Friends with benefits’ dance and chat, and the baby’s mother forgets to check in on her daughter.
+Tears evaporate off the dead girl’s hot cheeks, and as the snot begins to dry, the damp duvet cover does too.
+After an hour, her body is cool.

 Finally, the mother comes to check, but since her f— buddy is trying to drag the woman to her boudoir, she only peeks into the dark room.
-There is no crying, so she closes the door, and scampers away to have fun.
+There is no crying, so she closes the door and scampers away to have fun.

-Once her friend finishes his benefits, and leaves, the tipsy feminist watches him ride away on his Yamaha Zuma scooter, before wandering back to check on the baby at two in the morning.
+Once her friend finishes his benefits and leaves, the tipsy feminist watches him ride away on his Yamaha Zuma scooter before wandering back to check on the baby at two in the morning.
 The bub is not moving.
 She touches her forehead, and it is cold.
 “Oh my god,” she cries, yanking the duvet away.
 Clutching her bambino, she calls 911, and while she pleads with the operator to hurry, the duvet, now lying on the floor, dries a little more.

 Sobbing, the distraught mother cleans the dried snot off her tot’s face and dries her body.
 Her diaper is full, and the bodysuit is damp, which fills the mother with trepidation.
 What will people think if the baby was bathed in sweat and not changed?
 She also notices moisture on the cot mattress and realizes how incriminating that looks, so she turns the bedding over and fits a new sheet.
-Seeing the duvet is a little damp she swaps it for a dry one and drapes the moist one over the hot water tank in the laundry, along with the bodysuit.
+Seeing the duvet is a little damp, she swaps it for a dry one and drapes the moist one over the hot water tank in the laundry, along with the bodysuit.
 They will dry in fifteen minutes.

-By the time help arrives the baby is wearing a new diaper and bodysuit, all dry and clean.
+By the time help arrives, the baby is wearing a new diaper and bodysuit, all dry and clean.
 Her mother dried and brushed her hair, and she looks like a calm angel at rest.
 The cot has dry, clean linen.
 Nobody can figure out why the infant died.
 The police take notes, inspecting the room and the crib, but see nothing untoward.
-They ask, “Did you tuck it in very tightly?”
+They ask, “Did you tuck her in very tightly?”

 The guilty mother sobs, “No, not at all.”